 Check out the LiveSketch feature on touch-enabled devices to turn sketching into precise vector graphics.
 CorelDRAW is the go-to software for many printing industries in certain parts of the world.

-- Files: Download to AI, PSD, PDF, JPG, PNG, SVG, DWG, DXF, EPS, TIFF + more
+Compatible format: AI, PSD, PDF, JPG, PNG, SVG, DWG, DXF, EPS, TIFF, and more

 Built for UI design, prototyping, and wireframing, Sketch also gives users powerful vector graphics editing abilities.
 Users report that it is fairly easy to use and has strong organizational/breadcrumb features.
 Plus, Sketch has a diverse suite of educational resources.

-(For a free Sketch alternative for Windows, check out Lunacy from icons8.)
+For a free Sketch alternative for Windows, check out Lunacy from icons8.

 As a collaborative wireframing and UI design tool, Figma isn’t a direct Adobe competitor, but its collaborative, web app-based approach might be worth your consideration.
 Share files with links, instead of exporting each time you need another pair of eyes on your work.